 CJFE received a generous major donation from the family of Nikki Moir, an early female pioneer in Canadian Journalism.
 We are using this funding to launch the Nikki Moir Women in Global Journalism Resilience Fund.
 We are opening this appeal to the public as a crowdfunding initiative with the goal of raising $100,000 for this program.

-The average grant for a journalist in distress is $1000, so the success of this funding initiative means CJFE will be able to significantly expand our capacity and assist up to 100 female journalists.
+The average grant for a journalist in distress is $1000.
+Your support for this fund means CJFE will be able to better identify needs and significantly expand our capacity potentially assisting as many as 100 female journalists.